huggingface/chat-ui/README.md

 #### Running your own models using a custom endpoint

+If you want to, instead of hitting models on the Hugging Face Inference API, you can run your own models locally.

+A good option is to hit a [text-generation-inference](https://github.com/huggingface/text-generation-inference) endpoint.
+This is what is done in the official [Chat UI Spaces Docker template](https://huggingface.co/new-space?template=huggingchat/chat-ui-template) for instance: both this app and a text-generation-inference server run inside the same container.

-If you want to, you can even run your own models locally, by having a look at our endpoint project, [text-generation-inference](https://github.com/huggingface/text-generation-inference).
-You can then add your own endpoints to the `MODELS` variable in `.env.local`, by adding an `"endpoints"` key for each model in `MODELS`.
+To do this, you can add your own endpoints to the `MODELS` variable in `.env.local`, by adding an `"endpoints"` key for each model in `MODELS`.

 ```